 How to open a Canadian business bank account from the US

-However, it’s not always feasible to travel across borders, let alone overseas, to open a bank account for your business.
+However, it’s not always possible to travel across borders, let alone overseas, to open a bank account for your business.
 Nevertheless, you need to open one somehow.

-Here we’ll take a look at how you can open a Canadian bank account from the US so you can start growing your business as fast as possible.
+Here, we’ll take a look at how to open a Canadian bank account from the US, so you can start growing your business as quickly as possible.

 Requirements for opening a Canadian business bank account from the US

 The US and Canada have cultural and geographical similarities.
-But in terms of banking, there are some differences — one of them being the number of banks.
-In fact, there’s over 7,000 banks in the US and only 28 domestic banks in Canada.
+But in terms of banking, there are some differences – one of them being the number of banks.
+There are roughly 4,000 banks in the US and only 35 domestic banks in Canada

-This makes banking in the US a bit more complex, especially since we have a higher population and a generally more “crowded” economy.
+This makes banking in the US a bit more complex, especially because there's a larger population and a generally more crowded economy.

 Alternatively, Canada’s financial system consists of the “Big 6” banks, which control a striking 85% of domestic assets.
-Here are Canada’s “Big 6” banks specific to each province:
+Here are Canada’s “Big 6” national banks:

 While Canada’s banking system is certainly more concentrated due to its lower number, it’s also more diversified.
 It reaches into various sectors, including insurance, brokerage services, loans, deposits, wealth services, and more, which is substantially helpful for US businesses expanding to Canada.

-In order to open a Canadian bank account from the US, a business owner needs to submit valid forms of identification (one being a photo ID and the other government issued).
+To open a Canadian bank account from the US, a business owner needs to submit valid forms of identification, including a photo ID and a government-issued ID.
 You’ll also need additional required documents depending on your business type.

 Sole proprietorships require the following additional documents: